Mariede/zenos/README.md

    > A map element can be aggressive (aggro) only if it has a **life** property and **aggroRange** property value **is not equal -1**
    > - Player hits **increase aggro range**
  * **aggroGroup**: Optional.
 A unique number.
 If any map element of the group get aggroed by a player, the **whole group** will.
+   > Map elements of the **same aggro group** can not hit or be hitted between themselves
  * **hitPauseTimeCheck**: Optional (default [5, 5000]).
 For hitting pause time checks, only for map elements that can shoot.
    > [maxHitTrigger ,timeToWait] - **maxHitTrigger** is a positive integer, **timeToWait** in miliseconds
  * **style**: Defines the style of the map element drawn - hitbox body and details.